-The city continues to be a seller’s market, with nice property at a decent price point generating multiple offers.
+The city continues to be a seller’s market, with nice property at a decent price point generating multiple offers, and single-family homes under $400K are extremely difficult to find.

 Richmond is the capital of Virginia and the 3rd-most populous metropolitan area in the state.
 Nicknamed the “River City”, Richmond was originally founded as a trading center in 1609 by English colonists and played a key role in the Revolutionary War and the American Civil War.

 Today, Richmond has a thriving diverse economy driven by the financial, law, and government sectors.
 One of 13 Federal Reserve Banks and a U.S. Court of Appeals are located in Richmond.

-The Richmond region has a well-deserved reputation as a great place to raise a family, start a business, and grow a career.
+The Richmond region has a well-deserved reputation as a great place to live, start a business, and grow a career.
 The city was recently rated as one of the best small cities in North America.
 Atlantic beaches, the Blue Ridge Mountains, and Washington D.C. are all within a two-hour drive of Richmond, Virginia.

 Key Population Stats:

-- Metro area of Richmond includes the cities of Richmond, Colonial Heights, Hopewell, and Petersburg, along with the counties of Charles City, Chesterfield, Dinwiddle, Goochland, Hanover, Henrico, New Kent, Powhatan, and Prince George.
+- Metro area of Richmond includes the cities of Richmond, Colonial Heights, Hopewell, and Petersburg, along with the counties of Charles City, Chesterfield, Dinwiddie, Goochland, Hanover, Henrico, New Kent, Powhatan, and Prince George.

 - Unemployment in Richmond is 2.8% (as of April 2022) while job growth last year was nearly 1.8%.

 Richmond – also known as the “River City” – has been described as flowing with job opportunities, according to one local news station.
 The city recently ranked as the 69th-best place to find a job in the U.S. this year and is one of the five best cities in Virginia for employment.

 Key Employment Stats: